prithvi1902/Polly_App/README.md

 # Number of Activities?
  There are a total of  activities:
   1. Splash Activity
-      a. mainly used to demonstrate the concept of Splash and creating a thread!
+      1.1 mainly used to demonstrate the concept of Splash and creating a thread!
   2. Choose Level
-      a.
-The kid will have to choose any one of the level (easy/medium/hard)
-      b.
-The level is then passed to the server where the words are retrived from the database
+      2.1 The kid will have to choose any one of the level (easy/medium/hard) 2.2 The level is then passed to the server where the words are retrived from the database
   3. MainActivity
-      a.
-OnCreation of this activity
+      3.1 OnCreation of this activity
-          1. The Polly is initialized
+          3.1.1 The Polly is initialized
-          2. The media Player is set
+          3.1.2 The media Player is set
-      b.
-Based on the button clicked, the listeners will act accordingly and make a call to Polly using the synthesizeSpeech() method which takes in 3 parameters:
+      3.2 Based on the button clicked, the listeners will act accordingly and make a call to Polly using the synthesizeSpeech() method which takes in 3 parameters:
-          1. Voice Id (Aditi-Indian English voice)
+          3.2.1 Voice Id (Aditi-Indian English voice)
-          2. Word (word sent as an argument)
+          3.2.2 Word (word sent as an argument)
-          3. Format (mp3 format)
+          3.2.3 Format (mp3 format)
-      c.
+      3.3.
 The words are retrieved from the server as a CSV (Comma Separated Values)

 # Amazon Web Services used
   1. Amazon Polly